frenezahomo/PopcornTime-Flatpak/README.md

 ## TODO:
 - [ ] Contact upstream to use it as an official distribution system
-- [ ] Get a dynamic mirror link instead of "mirror03.popcorntime.sh"
 - [ ] Looking for a way to allow external players (might not be possible with flatpak)